Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Continuous Distancing Cost and Distancing Fatigue

-In the following, we analyze the disease dynamics for the model with distancing fatigue.
 We start by developing two preliminary results.
-First, once individuals expose themselves to the disease to some extent, they will never fully distance afterward (i.e., their exposure is strictly positive afterward).
-Second, we show that, at the moment at which the distancing cost attains a local maximum, the prevalence is non-increasing.
+First, once individuals expose themselves to the disease to some extent, they will never fully distance themselves afterward (i.e., their exposure is strictly positive afterward).
+Second, we show that, at the moment at which the distancing cost attains a local maximum, prevalence is non-increasing.

 \begin{lmm} In equilibrium, if $\varepsilon(t') >0$ for some $t'$, then $\varepsilon(t) >0$ for all $t \geq t'$. \end{lmm}